I research care; development & HUMANITARIAN AID; & the gender data gap.

-My research on conditional cash transfer programs showed how a narrow handful of quantitative metrics obscured women’s experiences of participating in the program–and a number of unintended consequences.
-While the numbers pointed to a programmatic success, they hid the poor quality of public services and infrastructure, and the unpaid caring labour women expended to overcome the gaps.
+My research on conditional cash transfer programs showed how a narrow handful of quantitative metrics obscured women’s experiences of participating in the program and produced a number of unintended consequences.
+While the numbers pointed to a programmatic success, they hid coercive implementation practices, the poor quality of public services and infrastructure, and the unpaid caring labour women expended to overcome the gaps.
 When it comes to gender inequality, I’m curious about what gets measured, how, and why–and the implications.

 Where do i do my research?